AzaidOA/Neo-T-cells_2024/README.md

+# The Spontaneous Neoantigen-Specific CD4+ T Cell Response to a Growing Tumor is Functionally and Phenotypically Diverse

 This repository contains all the necessary resources and scripts used in our study, **"The Spontaneous Neoantigen-Specific CD4+ T Cell Response to a Growing Tumor is Functionally and Phenotypically Diverse."** Below are the details of the tools and data involved.

 ## Software and Modules